Skip to main content

 After modeling and mapping steps are complete, create identity resolution rulesets.
 Match and reconciliation rules are added to help look for and unify profiles across your various data streams.

-Create unified individual profiles.
+Create unified profiles.

-After rulesets are set up, the system creates unified individual profiles that can be used for segmentation and in activations.
+After rulesets are set up, the system creates unified profiles that can be used for segmentation and in activations.

 Discuss Your Data

-Now that you understand the concept behind unified individual profiles, what’s next?
+Now that you understand the concept behind unified profiles, what’s next?
 To be successful, it is important to spend time analyzing the data you want to use in Data Cloud.
 A team gathered around a table and whiteboard to discuss data mapping.

 Grab your team, a whiteboard, and discuss the following questions.